AP-NORC Poll: Young adults feel stress of long-term care

 It involved interviews in English and Spanish with 1,945 adults, including 423 adults under 40 and 1,522 adults age 40 and older.
 Interviews were conducted online or by phone among members of NORC's probability-based AmeriSpeak panel, which is designed to be representative of the U.S. population.

-The margin of error for all adults is plus or minus 3.3 percentage points, and the margin of error for adults under 40 is plus or minus 6.7 percentage points.
+The margin of error for all adults is plus or minus 3.3 percentage points and the margin of error for adults under 40 is plus or minus 6.7 percentage points.

 Online: